 - A. Exercising patient understanding of and compassion for all students with issues of sexuality and practices contrary to God's created order. - B. Ensuring an environment that is free from discrimination. - 1.
-No student, heterosexual or homosexual, will be forced to admit their sexual orientation. - 2.
-No student will be expelled or excluded on the basis of their same gender attraction. - C. Insisting upon an atmosphere that is a safe learning environment for all students. --Physical assault, harassment (snide remarks, jokes, innuendo, slogans, disparaging terms), or bullying on the basis of one's sexual orientation will not be tolerated. - D. Providing students whose sexuality does not align with God's perfect intent with: - 1.
+No student will be forced to admit their sexual orientation. - 2.
+No student will be expelled on the basis of their same gender attraction. - C. Insisting upon an atmosphere that is a safe learning environment for all students.
+Physical assault, harassment (snide remarks, jokes, innuendo, slogans, disparaging terms), or bullying on the basis of one's sexual orientation will not be tolerated. - D. Providing students whose sexuality does not align with God's perfect intent with: - 1.
 A humble, compassionate, understanding venue in which to engage in authentic dialogue regarding human sexuality. - 2.
 School counselors who will offer biblical guidance, resources, and options for referral for counseling. - 3.
-An assurance that the dignity of all students and families will be guarded. - E. Acknowledging our own human frailty and dependence upon Christ for His humility, grace, and wisdom in our considerations of human sexuality, seeking always to love one another as He has loved us.

-WMC acknowledges with gratitude the influence of CSI upon the writing of this document.
+An assurance that the dignity of all students and families will be guarded. - 4.
+A supportive educational setting that minimizes distractions as determined by the administration. - E. Acknowledging our own human frailty and dependence upon Christ for His humility, grace, and wisdom in our considerations of human sexuality, seeking always to love one another as He has loved us. - WMC acknowledges with gratitude the influence of CSI upon the writing of this document.